 Why Mago 1.0.0 Won't Ship With an LSP

-What We Could Ship Today
+What I Could Ship Today

-If we shipped an LSP with Mago 1.0.0-rc.1, it would provide:
+If I shipped an LSP with Mago 1.0.0-rc.1, it would provide:

 1. Diagnostic reporting for linter, guard, and analyzer